Measles

 One case of measles was confirmed in the Bendigo region on 25 February 2025.

-While the person has now recovered, there is an ongoing risk of measles in Greater Melbourne, due to both local transmission and spread from overseas travellers returning from high-risk regions (Asia, south Asia and the United States of America).
+While the person has now recovered, there is an ongoing risk of measles in Greater Melbourne, due to both local transmission and spread from overseas travellers returning from high-risk regions.

 Symptoms